zeromakerplus/NeTF_public/README.md

 Under preset settings, the training process takes around 24 hours on a single NVIDIA Tesla M40 GPU.

 # Results
-The final volume with image slice from different view are stroaged at "./model"
+The final volume and slices from different view are stroaged at "./model"

 And the comparision between predicted and measured histogram is stroaged at "./figure"